Saturday, January 24, 2026

 In prior posts (see the Notes below), I have explored the question of whether the US Federal Reserve could benefit from more automation and transparency.
 In this post I look at the question of whether automation could help identify different Crises Regimes in addition to Business-as-Usual (BAU, where automation is likely to work quite well).

-The other points to notice from the Shock Decomposition is that the FFR effects are small except for the Inflation controller.
+Another point to notice from the Shock Decomposition is that the FFR effects are small except for the Inflation controller.
 And, in another post I have show that FFR changes have small effects on the economy (here).

 Notes

-Loss Function Index
+Reaction Function Index

-A Loss Function with independent Regimes and empirical weightings can be created using Principal Components Analysis (PCA): L1 = (Overall Growth in the Indicators), L2 = (0.9736 LU - 0.206 GDP) Full-Employment GDP Controller, L3 = (0.8534 BANK1 - 0.381 GDP - 0.3165) Financial-Inflation Controller, and L4 = (0.7247 P.GDP. - 0.682 GDP) Inflation Controller.
+Control Functions with independent Regimes and empirical weightings can be created using Principal Components Analysis (PCA) on standardized data (see the Boiler Plate): FED1 = (Overall Growth in the Indicators), FED2 = (0.9736 LU - 0.206 GDP) Full-Employment GDP Controller, FED3 = (0.8534 BANK1 - 0.381 GDP - 0.3165) Financial-Inflation Controller, and FED4 = (0.7247 P.GDP. - 0.682 GDP) Inflation Controller.

 Banking Index

-An index of Banking Stability can be created using the following indicators: FB.BNK.CAPA.ZSBank Capital to asset ratio, FB.AST.NPER.ZS = Nonperforming loans, and FB.CBK.BRCH.PS = Bank Branches.
-BANK1 = (Overall Growth with relatively equal weightings), BANK2 = (0.847 FB.AST.NPER.ZS - 0.462 FB.CBK.BRCH.PS - 0.261 FB.BNK.CAPA.ZS) Nonperforming Loan Controller and BANK3 = ( 0.743 FB.BNK.CAPA.ZS - 0.657 FB.CBK.BRCH.PS Branch Bank Capitalization Controller.
+An index of Banking Stability can be created using the following indicators: FB.BNK.CAPA.ZSBank Capital to Asset ratio, FB.AST.NPER.ZS = Nonperforming Loans, and FB.CBK.BRCH.PS = Bank Branches.
+BANK1 = (Overall Growth with relatively equal weightings), BANK2 = (0.847 FB.AST.NPER.ZS - 0.462 FB.CBK.BRCH.PS - 0.261 FB.BNK.CAPA.ZS) Nonperforming Loan Controller and BANK3 = ( 0.743 FB.BNK.CAPA.ZS - 0.657 FB.CBK.BRCH.PS) Branch Bank Capitalization Controller.

 Over time, in the graphic above, the BANK index captures the Dot-com Bubble, the Subprime Mortgage Crisis and the resulting Dodd-Frank Legislation.